microsoft/Trieste/samples/infix/README.md

-`Calculation` has to be defined before it can be used. `lookup` indicates that children of assign nodes can be the targets of reference lookups, and `shadowing` indicates that the symbol defined by an `Assign` node will take precendence over any other which exists.
+`Calculation` has to be defined before it can be used. `lookup` indicates that children of assign nodes can be the targets of reference lookups, and `shadowing` indicates that the symbol defined by an `Assign` node will take precedence over any other which exists.

 Now that we have a pass, let us look at how we construct a